kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A divorce decree is a document that a family court judge issues upon adjudicating a complaint for divorce (dissolution of marriage).
 The official document declares that the court has dissolved the civil union between a couple.
 Consequently, divorced individuals may remarry (KRS § 403.010)..

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
+The personal nature of these records makes them considerably more difficult to find and obtain compared to other types of public records.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Kentucky?